irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### New damage drop off introduced

 * 120% damage for the first 1.5 meters
-* 100% damage for 6.5 meters after
+* 100% damage for 7.5 meters after
-* Progressive decrease in damage for the next 8 meters
+* Progressive decrease in damage for the next 12 meters
-* 50% damage at and after max range
+* 70% damage at, and after max range

 These changes make SMG's a more distinct CQB category.
 While being extremely effective, both in DPS and ammo economy, at point blank ranges, they will loose their fire power really quickly at longer distances.
 If you want to have more firepower at range use pistols or snipers.